aardappel/lobster/docs/source/philosophy.md

 -   A beginner friendly system.

-    -   The language: to use Lobster where it shines, you need to get very familiar with higher order functions and coroutines for example.
+    -   The language: to use Lobster where it shines, you need to get very familiar with higher order functions for example.

     -   Its engine, while friendly for simple drawing, generally gives you a lot of control (immediate mode rendering), and requires you to understand